SolarArbiter/SolarArbiter.github.io/_posts/2020-02-12-Trials-Testing.md

 straightforward to program against.
 The API documentation is available at [https://api.solarforecastarbiter.org/](https://api.solarforecastarbiter.org/).
 The development team has also created a [script and accompanying blog post](https://solarforecastarbiter.org/2020/05/18/First-Trial-Data-Uploads.html) to help testers spin up as quickly as possible.

 It is worth noting that work done in this testing phase can be reused in the future for a real trial and thus has benefit to stakeholders too.
 In recognition of your help in this critical beta-testing, we will provide any support needed.

 **Trial 1:**

-* Start time: 2020-05-27 19:00Z
+* Start time: 2020-06-04 19:00Z
-* End time: 2020-05-29 19:00Z
+* End time: 2020-06-06 19:00Z
 * Observations:
   * Table Mountain GHI
 * Forecasts:
   * Day ahead:
-    * Issue time: 7Z (local midnight)
+    * Issue time: 19Z
     * Lead time to start: 24 hours
     * Interval length: 1 hour
     * Interval value type: mean
+    * Interval label: beginning
     * Run length: 24 hours
   * Benchmark:
     * Day ahead GFS